 When to visit

-Opening timesNorthumberlandia is open from dawn til dusk each day.
-Winter hours for the Visitor Centre, café and toilets are 10am - 4pm, Thursday to Sunday.
-We will confirm opening times over the Christmas period during December.
+Opening timesNorthumberlandia is open daily from dawn til dusk.
+Standard opening for the Visitor Centre, café and toilets is 10am - 4pm, Thursday to Sunday.

 Best time to visitAll year round

 Made of 1.5 million tonnes of rock, clay and soil, the Lady (as she is known locally) is 100 feet high and a quarter of a mile long.
 Far from being a rigid manicured art form, Northumberlandia is a living part of the countryside that will mature over time and change with the seasons.
 What you see when you visit is only the start of something that will evolve through generations.